ancandi/YouTube-Mobile-URL-Shield-AB-/README.md

 - Looking for more?
 Try out other userscript utilities: [Evade - Link Bypasser](https://skipped.lol/)

-#### This collection of high-performance, ultra-lean userscripts designed to reclaim control over mobile web experiences.
+#### This is the complete collection of high-performance, ultra-lean userscripts designed to reclaim control over mobile web experiences. ⬇⬇

 ---